DColon01/DColon01.github.io/README.md

 Welcome to my professional portfolio.

-I am a Senior Data Solutions Analyst with 30+ years of experience using data, analytics, business intelligence, automation, and technology to solve complex business problems and improve operational performance.
+I am a Senior Data Solutions Analyst with XX+ years of experience using data, analytics, business intelligence, automation, and technology to solve complex business problems and improve operational performance.

 My approach is simple: